Top of pageSkip to main content

 Back to top

-Barnes & Noble bookstore on the Atlanta campus offers new, used, digital, and rental textbooks.
+The Emory Bookstore on the Atlanta campus offers new, used, digital, and rental textbooks.
 The bookstore houses an Authorized Apple Computer Store and a computer service depot for your computer and technology needs.

 They sell everything the community needs to show their Emory school spirit and are a one-stop shop for Emory apparel, gifts, school and dorm supplies, snacks, and general reading books!